wavefrontHQ/docs/pages/doc/dashboards_variables.md

 tags: [dashboards]
 sidebar: doc_sidebar
 permalink: dashboards_variables.html
-summary: Define dashboard variables to allow easy switches between different data sources.
+summary: Use dashboard variables and global filters switch between different data sources.
 ---

 Dashboard variables and global filters are excellent ways of focusing the metrics that a dashboard displays.